Vanilla-OS/vanilla-system-operator/README.md

     config              Configure VSO
     developer-program   Join the developers program
-    help                Show this help message and exit sys-update          Force a system update
+    help                Show this help message and exit trigger-update          Force a system update
     version             Show version and exit
 ```